ibm-cloud-docs/speech-to-text/acoustic-audio.md

 # Managing audio resources
 {: #manageAudio}

+Acoustic model customization is available only for previous-generation models.
+It is not available for next-generation models.
+{: note}

 The customization interface includes the `POST /v1/acoustic_customizations/{customization_id}/audio/{audio_name}` method, which is used to add an audio resource to a custom acoustic model.
 For more information, see [Add audio to the custom acoustic model](/docs/speech-to-text?topic=speech-to-text-acoustic#addAudio).
 The interface also includes the following methods for listing and deleting audio resources for a custom acoustic model.
 {: shortdesc}